 Under pre-Act law, this deduction was not available for tax years beginning after December 31, 2014.

 Effective for tax years beginning after December 31, 2014, the Act retroactively extends through 2017 above-the-line deduction for qualified tuition and related expenses for higher education.

 EGTRRA Changes to Student Loan Deduction Rules are Made Permanent

 Individuals can deduct a maximum of $2,500 annually for interest paid on qualified higher education loans.
 The deduction is claimed as an adjustment to gross income to arrive at adjusted gross income (AGI).
-The deduction phases out ratably for taxpayers with modified AGI between $65,000 and $80,000 ($130,000 and $160,000 for joint returns).
+For 2021 the deduction phases out ratably for single taxpayers with modified AGI between $70,000 and $85,000 and between $140,000 and $170,000 for married filing jointly.
 The phaseout amounts and ranges are indexed for inflation.